ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 `Composed`||A formatted command to establish a connection to your deployment.
 The command combines the `Bin` executable, `Environment` variable settings and uses `Arguments` as command line parameters.
 `Environment`||A list of key/values you set as environment variables.
 `Arguments`|0...|The information that is passed as arguments to the command shown in the Bin field.
 `Certificate`|Base64|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 It is base64 encoded.
-You need to decode the key before using it.
 `Certificate`|Name|The allocated name for the self-signed certificate.
 `Type`||The type of package that uses this connection information; in this case `cli`.
-{: caption="Table 1. `redis`/`cli` connection information" caption-side="top"}
+{: caption="Table 2. `redis`/`cli` connection information" caption-side="top"}

 * `0...` indicates that there might be one or more of these entries in an array.

-## Using the self-signed certificate

-1. Copy the certificate information from the Base64 field of the connection information.
-2. Decode the Base64 string into text and save it to a file.
-(You can use the Name that is provided or your own file name).

-### CLI plug-in support for the self-signed certificate

-You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
-It decodes the base64 into text.
-Copy and save the command's output to a file and provide the file's path to the `ROOTCERT` environment variable.
+For more information on using this information, see the [Connecting with a command line client](./connecting-cli-client) page.